Where science and compassion cure

 Your cat will excrete much of the residual radioactivity through urine and feces.
 Therefore, during the first 2 weeks after your cat has been discharged from Hypurrcat, you should either flush the soiled litter down the toilet or store it until it is no longer radioactive.
 During this initial 2-week period, you must never put waste collected in the regular trash!

-To flush your cat’s litter, you must use a flushable litter.
-Although there are many brands of flushable litter, we use the "World's Best Cat Litter" at Hypurrcat, so your cat will be accustomed to that brand.
+To flush your cat’s litter, you must use an appropriate litter.
+Although there are many brands of litter, we use the "World's Best Cat Litter" at Hypurrcat (clumping formula, green and black bag), so your cat will be accustomed to that brand.
 You can purchase the World's Best litter at many local pet stores.

 You should scoop the litter box at least once or twice a day.
 You should wear disposable latex gloves when changing the litter and wash your hands after you flush it.
 Once the 2-week period is over, you should wash the litter pan and litter scoop with soapy water and flush this wash water down the toilet.
 It is not necessary to discard these items.